WHAT IS IT?

 Due to the non-refundable costs incurred by Brock University, a commitment fee of $300 will be charged to any participant who fails to meet their obligation as outlined in the Commitment information provided above, once they have agreed to become a member of the team.

-Participants must be available for the practice times listed in the application to be considered.
-Applications and nominations are due by Monday, January 3rd, 2022.
+- Participants must be available for the practice times listed in the application to be considered.